BatLabLancaster/pybatdata/README.rst

 Contributing
 ------------

 If you have new analysis code add it as a function within the pybatdata/plot_cycling.py or pybatdata/plot_eis.py, depending if the type of analysis is for Cycling or EIS.
+Follow the example function V_I_time to see how to call the diferent functions to read the data.

 If you want to enhance the code to be able to deal with a new equipment or modify the default column names, update the file pybatdata/constants.py.